The Two RV Gypsies: Full-Time RVers

 Sleeping Bear Dunes National Lakeshore is a United States National Lakeshore located along the northwest coast of the Lower Peninsula of Michigan in Leelanau and Benzie counties near Empire, Michigan.
 The park covers a 35-mile-long stretch of Lake Michigan's eastern coastline, as well as North and South Manitou islands.
 This Northern Michigan park was established primarily because of its outstanding natural features, including forests, beaches, dune formations, and ancient glacial phenomena.
 In 2011, the area won the title of "The Most Beautiful Place in America" from Good Morning America.
 In 2014, a section of the park was named the Sleeping Bear Dunes Wilderness by the United States Congress.

-Lee photographed the map shown below, but he didn't really read it, and Karen Duquette didn't even see it, or they would not have climbed this dune, or perhaps they would have only climbed the first sand dune.
+Lee Duquette photographed the map shown below, but he did not really read it, and Karen Duquette did not even see it, or they would NOT have climbed this dune, or perhaps they would have only climbed the first sand dune.
 They just did not realize what they were getting themselves into.
 The sign said it was an hour's hike to the steep bluffs 400 feet above Lake Michigan, but it took the two RV Gypsies much longer than that.
-The whole trip was about 3.5 miles and actually took about 3-1/2 hours, which they later learned was the norm for most people.
+The whole trip was about 3.5 miles and actually took about 3-1/2 hours, which they later learned was normal for most people.

 sign: Sleeping Bear Dunes Area aerial map showing the distance from parking lot to Lake Michigan